raphaelameaume/fragment/README.md

 ## Installation

-As `fragment` is not yet available on npmjs.org, you need to clone and link the project in order to use it.
+`fragment` is not yet available on [npmjs.com](npmjs.com) so you need to clone and link the project in order to use it.
 It's only a few steps.

 ```
 # clone the project